What is adult care?

 How do I arrange adult private care services?

 If you’re considering adult care for yourself or a loved one and are not sure where to start, simply call us today and our friendly customer care team will be able to talk you through the different options available to you.
-They’ll then be able to arrange a home visit with a local care manager, who will get to know you, your care needs and preferences, creating a support plan that is completely bespoke to you.
+They’ll then be able to arrange a home visit with a local care manager, who will get to know you, your care needs and preferences, creating a support plan that is completely bespoke to you, assigning a private carer that will become a firm friend.

 Page reviewed by Kevin Antrobus, Autism and Asperger's Expert on November 30, 2020